I am a high school English teacher who is passionate about writing, theater, directing and enjoying a positive life with family and friends.

 All three plots reflect important aspects of the times that they were written.
 However, all three also show that the experience of the plot is the most significant element of tragedy.
 Each plot shows how the quest for desire can lead to the downfall of a man.
 The man in not necessarily as essential to the tragedy as the experience that he goes through.
 Another man could easily have gone through the same experience, and the tragedy would be the same.

 My first experience with A View from the Bridge was a Broadway production of the tragedy.
-I believe thought that I would have still considered it a tragedy upon a first reading, even if I had not seen it staged.
-This drama is a special case however.
+I believe that I would have still considered it a tragedy upon first reading it, even if I had not seen it staged.
+This drama is a special case, however.
 Miller wrote A View from the Bridge in verse before changing it to prose.
 Does this make a difference?
-Upon first examination of a piece of drama, maybe.
-However, if one is to consider whether or not a work is a tragedy or not, a first reading, or examination is not enough.
+Upon the first examination of a piece of drama, maybe.
+However, if one is to consider whether or not a work is a tragedy or not, a first reading or examination is not enough.
 One must get beyond the language to see the meaning that lies behind it.
 In doing this, a reader may see the poetry of the language, whether it is verse or prose.
 This examination of the drama may be the ‘process’ that Leavis was referring to.

 Character - The Tragic Hero